Family Law

 An alternate option to formalising your parenting arrangement is to enter into Consent Orders.

 The Federal Circuit and Family Court of Australia makes consent Orders.
-Parties can file an Application for Consent Orders with the family courts.
+Parties can file an Application for Consent Orders with the court.
 If a Registrar considers the proposed orders to be in the child’s best interests, they will ‘seal’ them and they will become legally enforceable Court Orders.

 Consent Orders may be preferable where there is a possibility that a party may stray from the agreement.

-If a court finds a parent has contravened an Order without reasonable excuse, it may impose penalties ranging from “make-up” time to (for severe breaches) imprisonment.
+If a court finds a parent has contravened an order without reasonable excuse, it may impose penalties ranging from “make-up” time to imprisonment.

 1. Proposed Consent Orders;